onflow/cadence/runtime/language.md

 ### Interface Implementation

-Implementations are declared using the `impl` keyword, followed by the name of interface, the `for` keyword, and the name of the type (class, structure, or contract) that provides the functionality required in the interface.
+Implementations are declared using the `impl` keyword, followed by the name of interface, the `for` keyword, and the name of the type (class, structure, resource, or contract) that provides the functionality required in the interface.

 ```bamboo,file=interface-implementation.bpl
 // Declare a class named `ExampleVault` with a variable field named `balance`,